Top Gear challenges: Can you buy an Alfa Romeo for £1000 or less without it completely ruining your life all the time? challenge

-The presenters were challenged with proving to the show's producers that in order to be a true "petrol head", you need to have owned an Alfa Romeo.
-So, they were each given £1,000 to buy their own Alfa Romeo.
+The presenters were challenged with proving to the show's producers that in order to be a true "petrol head" it is necessary to have owned an Alfa Romeo.
+They were each given £1,000 to buy their own Alfa Romeo.
 Clarkson bought a 1989 Alfa Romeo 75 3.0 V6 (for £450), Hammond bought a 1984 Alfa Romeo Spider 2.0 (for £1,000), and May bought a 1996 Alfa Romeo GTV 2.0 TwinSpark (for £995).
-The cars were put to a series of tests, which included participating in a track day on the Rockingham Motor Speedway road course, featuring their cars on a calendar which they must sell at a newsstand, and then lastly entering an Alfa Romeo exclusive Concours d'Elegance event, traveling as far as 80 miles to reach the event.
+The cars were put to a series of tests, which included participating in a track day on the Rockingham Motor Speedway road course, featuring their cars on a calendar which they must sell at a newsstand, and lastly entering an Alfa Romeo exclusive Concours d'Elegance event, traveling as far as 80 miles to reach the event.

 At the race circuit, the presenters were to gain a point for every car they overtook and lose a point each time they were overtaken.
 As the field consisted predominately of high-end sports and supercars, none of the presenters managed to overtake any competitors.
 Clarkson rolled his car attempting to overtake a Ford Focus.

 In a side challenge, each presenter had to create a calendar featuring their car which was to be sold at a newsstand.
-None of the presenters' calendars managed to sell even a single copy.
+None of the presenters' calendars managed to sell a single copy.

-After the track day, the presenters then had to prep their cars for a Concours d'Elegance competition.
+After the track day, the presenters had to prep their cars for a Concours d'Elegance competition.
 Clarkson decided to respray his car in Skoda Green, a colour he used on his Fiat Coupe in the Police Car Challenge.
 May meticulously cleaned his car, removing all the dust from the interior and bodywork, and Hammond re-upholstered his seats using Clarkson's leather jacket.

 During the journey to the Concours, Hammond had to manually send coolant into his engine using a hand cranked pump (due to a broken water pump during the track day challenge).
-This eventually broke, and his engine seized, forcing May to tow him.
+This eventually broke and his engine seized, forcing May to tow him.
 After crashing into May a few times, May got fed up and abandoned him.
 Clarkson helped to tow Hammond despite his gearbox nearing the end of its life, and the two sabotaged May's engine bay with cheese.
 After the judges finished, James was awarded 74 out of a possible 150 points while Jeremy and Richard were given 23.5 and 9 respectively - the lowest scores in Concours history.